The facts

 When you’re riding a bicycle or motorcycle you’re at greater risk of injury if you’re in a collision with a truck.

-Many of the same tips apply for staying safe.
 Crashes at intersections are common for people on bicycles and often involve trucks.

-- Left turning vehicles – if a truck is turning left make sure you’re not beside the vehicle.
+- Left turning vehicles – If a truck is turning left make sure you’re not beside the vehicle.
 The driver may not be able to see you when they turn.

-- Intersections – wait behind turning vehicles rather than positioning yourself in front of the vehicle.
+- Intersections – Wait behind turning vehicles rather than positioning yourself in front of the vehicle.

-- Be aware of the length of the truck – some trucks are also towing trailers, often known as dog trailers.
-The truck may be longer than you expect meaning that it’s not yet safe to pass or turn.
+- Be aware of the length of the truck – Some trucks are also towing trailers, often known as dog trailers.
+The truck may be longer than you expect, meaning that it’s not yet safe to pass or turn.

 Whether you’re behind the wheel of a truck or sharing the road with one, we all have a responsibility to keep each other safe every time we use the road.